 Every piece is handmade in our studio from lead free pewter.
 Great care is taken to use the highest standards of craftsmanship combined with the highest quality pewter.
 Lead free pewter is an eco-friendly, non-tarnishing, recyclable metal, safe to use with food and easy to care for.
 Simple, low energy making techniques mean each piece has a very low carbon footprint.

 Glover and Smith now supply over 250 exclusive gift shops, galleries and collectors as well as buyers abroad.
 Recent commissions include a commemorative spoon for the prestigious Victoria and Albert museum in London, Canterbury Cathedral and Salisbury Cathedral.
 We have also received an award for "Excellence in Design" from the body which represents the huge UK gift industry – The Giftware Association.

-At this year's Top Drawer Show, renowned environmentalists Oliver Heath & David Nicholls once again accredited us with the Product GB and Eco Certified Awards.
+At a recent Top Drawer Show, renowned environmentalists Oliver Heath & David Nicholls once again accredited us with the Product GB and Eco Certified Awards.

 David Nicholls is the Design Editor of the Daily Telegraph.
 Product GB is an initiative set up to champion our national economy by showcasing products designed and produced locally using materials sourced from within the UK.

 TV presenter and environmental champion Oliver Heath's accredited Eco-Trail highlights products that are recyclable, reusable, fair trade and sustainable.
 The Eco-Trail aims to stimulate the eco retail market by identifying eco friendly and ethical designers and makers, making it easy for buyers to be 'green' about their choice of product.